Massachusetts Marijuana Laws

 Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
 While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.

 - Medical Marijuana - An Overview

 - The Supremacy Clause and the Doctrine of Preemption

 The changing legal landscape related to marijuana laws at the state and likely federal level could have a significant impact on you or a loved one.
-To maintain a current understanding of the law or to obtain a strong advocate if you're facing drug charges, reach out to an experienced criminal defense attorney in your area.
-You can do so today and receive an initial evaluation of your case at absolutely no charge to you.
+To maintain a current understanding of the law or to obtain a strong advocate if you're facing drug charges, reach out to an experienced Massachusetts criminal defense attorney in your area.

 Next Steps: Search for a Local Attorney